datahub-v2/frontend/docs/misc/markdown.md

 and ends with triple back apostrophe as well.

 ---
 As you can see, formatting text with Markdown is as easy as using notepad.
-Also, the markdown syntax could be extended easily, and here is the features, that we added, and you can use them to format pages for datahub.
+Also, the markdown syntax could be extended easily, and here is the extra features, you can use to format pages for datahub.

-## DataHub specific features --under construction--
+## DataHub specific features

-### Front Matter ???
+### FrontMatter

-Front matter is bla bla bla
+In the world of computer programming, **frontmatter** is metadata at the top of a file.
+Just put your metadata between two lines like this:

 ```
 ---
 title: Installing data
-date: 2017-09-19
+date: 2017-12-21
+author: [Dima German]
 ---
 ```

+And our site engine will use this metadata while forming the page.
+The result you can see on top of this page ('author' is used in the blog posts)

-### Table of content ???
+### Table of content

-When you write `[TOC]` in your document - it will be automatically transformed into Table Of Content section, with links to all your Headers.
+If you will add `[TOC]` in your document - [TOC] will be automatically transformed into Table Of Content section, with links to all your Headers.

-[TOC]
+## The end

+You can check your skills on https://hackmd.io/ - online markdown notes site.